byoda/byoda-python/README.md

 tools/call_graphql.py --object tweets --action query
 ```

-The centralized server for the 'address book' service hosts a search API.
+When it is importing tweets, the worker in the pod will call a backend server of the 'address book' service to upload metadata about the tweets.
+This provides the data for a search API.
 At this time, you can call it to look for mentions or hashtags.
 ```
 sudo chmod a+rwx /byoda
 cd byoda-python